Brennen-Hill/Brennen-Hill.github.io/_projects/twg3-struc.md

 3.  **A transparent and active development process,** communicating technical changes (server revamps, 3D pipelines) and content updates (new planets, melee weapons) directly to the players.
 4.  **A strong emphasis on community feedback,** with no fewer than four separate channels for users to communicate with the development team.

-The project is currently in a critical and exciting phase: transitioning to a more robust server architecture, overhauling its entire graphics engine from 2D to 3D, and preparing for another major UI redesign, all while in an open beta.
-The data collected from the provided files indicates a mature, well-planned, and feature-rich gaming project.
+The project is currently in a critical and exciting phase: transitioning to a more robust authoritative server architecture, overhauling its entire graphics engine from 2D to 3D, and preparing for another major UI redesign, all while in an open beta.
+The data collected indicates a mature, well-planned, and feature-rich gaming project.